-For many years, ZSW has been working on the development and construction of innovative fuel cell stacks, of polymer electrolyte membrane fuel cells (PEMFCs) and direct methanol fuel cells (DMFCs) over a power range of a few watts up to 100 kW for all applications.
+For more than 30 years, ZSW has been working on the development and construction of innovative fuel cell stacks, of polymer electrolyte membrane fuel cells (PEMFCs) and direct methanol fuel cells (DMFCs) over a power range of a few watts up to 100 kW for all applications.

 The focus is on transferring scientific and technical findings to practical applications.
 The aim is the optimisation of performance, durability, efficiency and compactness of the fuel cells according to the requirements of the specific application.
 Investigating ageing processes and analysing failures are part of the scope of our work from the outset.